 UK Wildfires 2022 Conference - 9 and 10 November 2022, Belfast

-Plans are being made for the next UK Wildfires Conference will be held at the Europa Hotel in Belfast on 9 and 10 November 2022.
-Calls for presentations and posters will be circulated in early 2022.
+The next UK Wildfires Conference will be held at the Europa Hotel in Belfast on 9 and 10 November 2022.
+Plans are

 The conference organisers hosted a Wildfire Webinar on 10th November 2021 to help share some lessons learned during the 2021 wildfire season and to discuss potential themes and topics for the conference.